etiams/lambdaspeed/README.md

  - **Multifocusing.** Instead of focusing on onely one interaction at a time & then traversing the graph to find the next interaction, we have implemented a special data structure in which we record newly activated nodes as we perform the current interaction.
 The data structure is essentially an array of nodes of a statically chosen size (currently 1 MB) + the fallback linked list + the total count of nodes in the data structure.
 We have three separate multifocuses for each interaction type: annihilation, commutation, & Beta interaction focuses.
 Initially, onely the Beta multifocus is non-empty, but later, we typically focus more on annihilationnes & commutationnes.
 We proceed with x-rules normalization until all these three multifocuses are emptied out.

  - **Graphviz intergration.** Debugging interaction nets is a particularly painfull exercise.
 Isolated interactionnes make very little sense, yet, the cumulative effect is analogous to conventional beta reduction.
-To simplifie the challenge a bit, we have integrated [Graphviz] to display the graph before each interaction, which is available if `LAMBDASPEED_ENABLE_GRAPHVIZ` & `LAMBDASPEED_ENABLE_STEP_BY_STEP` are both defined.
-In addition to visualizing the graph itself, we have the option `LAMBDASPEED_ENABLE_GRAPHVIZ_CLUSTERS`, which displays blue-coloured "clusters" of nodes that originated from the same interaction (either commutation or Beta).
+To simplifie the challenge a bit, we have integrated [Graphviz] to display the graph before each interaction, which is available if `OPTISCOPE_ENABLE_GRAPHVIZ` & `OPTISCOPE_ENABLE_STEP_BY_STEP` are both defined.
+In addition to visualizing the graph itself, we have the option `OPTISCOPE_ENABLE_GRAPHVIZ_CLUSTERS`, which displays blue-coloured "clusters" of nodes that originated from the same interaction (either commutation or Beta).
 The latter option is particularly helpfull, but it is viable onely for small graphs, & onely as long as computation did not go too far.

 [Graphviz]: https://graphviz.org/